ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 The bug report should be reproducible (fails for others) and specific (where and how it fails).
 We will close insufficient bug reports.

-Issues reported on Github are internally copied to our internal tracker (`ARM Internal Ref: MBOTRIAGE-XXX` comment in the issues and label mirrored set once copied) and regularly triaged.
+We copy issues reported on GitHub to our internal tracker (`ARM Internal Ref: MBOTRIAGE-XXX` comment in the issues and label mirrored set once copied) and regularly triage them.

 ### Guidelines for GitHub pull requests